 We also test people with known heart disease to see if their medications are working correctly and/or to let them know how much activity they can safely do at home.

 How should I prepare for this test?

-It is best that you do NOT apply any creams, oils, or powder to your chest on the day of testing.
-These tend to make it difficult for the therapist to apply the electrodes to your chest
+It is best that you do NOT apply any creams, oils, or powder to your chest on the day of the test.
+These tend to make it difficult for the therapist to apply the electrodes to your chest.

-- A list of any current medications with the dosages.
+- a list of any current medications you are taking along with the dosages.

 Women should wear a comfortable fitting bra.
 Corsets, girdles, or full length slips should not be worn.
-Please arrive at least 15 minutes before your scheduled appointment so our receptionist can register you.
-Have your health card ready.
+Please arrive at least 15 minutes before your scheduled appointment so you can be registered.
+Always bring your health card to any medical appointment.

 Can I eat before the test?

 Yes, a light meal will be fine, but we ask that you do not drink coffee or tea, or smoke before the test.